malvesbertoni/git-loader/README.md

 Given a github username, this app fetches the github's API to load all of this user's repositories and show them on screen.

-It was designed with the goal to better comprehend React Hooks.
+This was designed with the goal to better comprehend React Hooks.

 ## Technologies
 * React.js